 Regardless of any sharing of facilities, a tenant cannot also be a landlord, so the person the tenant rents a unit to would not be considered a tenant.
 However, common law practices still apply, and reasonable conduct should be exercised wherever possible.
 When in doubt, it is always wise to file an A1 application at the Landlord and Tenant Board to determine whether the rental agreement you are in is covered under the Act.

-The Residential Tenancies Act Fact Sheets are intended to help landlords better understand their rights and responsibilities.
-They are not intended as legal advice but rather as general information.
+The Residential Tenancies Act Fact Sheets are intended to help landlords learn and understand their rights and responsibilities.

+They provide general information not legal advice.